ysyk2021/the-productivity-challenge-a-30-day-program-for-boosting-efficiency/src/chapter-6-3.md

-Chapter 11: Establishing Clear Expectations with Collaborators
+Establishing Clear Expectations with Collaborators
 ==============================================================

 Effective collaboration relies on clear and well-defined expectations.
 This chapter will guide you through the process of establishing clear expectations with your collaborators to enhance productivity, foster open communication, and achieve successful outcomes.